glpi-project/docdev/source/devapi/hlapi/schemas.rst

       - Indicates which schema is the full representation of the joined property.
         This enables the accessing of properties not in the partial schema in certain conditions such as a GraphQL query.
       - Schema join properties
       - Yes
+    * - x-version-introduced
+      - Indicates which API version the schema or property first becomes available in.
+This is required for all schemas.
+Any individual properties without this will use the introduction version from the schema.
+      - Main schema and schema properties
+      - Yes
+    * - x-version-deprecated
+      - Indicates which API version the schema or property becomes deprecated in.
+Any individual properties without this will use the deprecated version from the schema if specified.
+      - Main schema and schema properties
+      - Yes
+    * - x-version-removed
+      - Indicates which API version the schema or property becomes removed in.
+Any individual properties without this will use the removed version from the schema if specified.
+      - Main schema and schema properties
+      - Yes
     * - x-itemtype
       - Specifies the PHP class related to the schema.